 - The surveys are delivered through our expert research online panels, as well as any external panels they may engage.

 - Qualtrics utilises two ISO accredited panels, Dynata and Pure Profile

 - Respondents rate their satisfaction with the products or services at a brand level on a zero to ten scale, where zero is extremely dissatisfied and ten is extremely satisfied.

 - The criteria that are rated vary depending on the category.
-They typically include overall satisfaction and value for money, while other criteria are included on an ‘as-needs’ basis.
+They typically include overall satisfaction and value for money, while other criteria are included as appropriate to the research subject.
 For example, customer satisfaction ratings for a retailer might include criteria such as service and range, while ratings for a refrigerator will include criteria such as reliability and quality.

-- The winner in each category is the one that receives the highest overall satisfaction rating once the scores from all respondents are combined and averaged.
+- The winner in each category is the one that receives the highest overall satisfaction rating once the scores from all respondents to the overall satisfaction question are combined and averaged.

 - Overall satisfaction is asked as a specific question.
 This means the overall satisfaction criteria represents an individual measure rather than a combined total of all criteria.
 As a result, some brands may find their overall satisfaction score is lower – or higher – than the scores they have received for other criteria.